To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 This is the relationship of service.
 It is about providing the infrastructure for motivated people, whose time we recognize as valuable, to perform effectively and achieve results in the endeavors of the organization.

 Several volunteer initiatives continue to thrive, thanks to volunteer efforts, including translations, mentoring, the Job Board and the IA Library.
-Volunteers were also engaged in 2012 for special assignments involving the website refactoring project, which will ultimately serve to support these efforts.
+Volunteers were also engaged into 2013 for assignments involving the website refactoring project, which will ultimately serve to support these efforts.

 - Vendors and Customers